Matador Volunteer

 I once had to fire down an entire bowl of cow blood stew in Kenya.
 Lesson learned.

-If you have the chance, find someone in the community that you can at least partially communicate with and ask them to take you away from the village and deeper into the mountains/jungle/forest.
-You will be amazed at their knowledge of their native environment.
+If you have the chance, find someone in the community that you can at least partially communicate with and ask them to take you away from the village and deeper into the mountains / jungle / forest.
+You’ll be amazed at their knowledge of their native environment.

 Cooking dinner for the kids.
 Hill Tribe, Chiang Mai, N. Thailand